 3.2 There may be circumstances where it is necessary for the University to share information either within the University or with external organisations, including to allow the University to discharge its safeguarding obligations or as required by law.

-3.3 In order to protect all individuals involved in University procedures and to ensure a fair investigation, all staff and students are expected to respect the integrity of University processes and the confidentiality of information arising from it , unless there is an overriding reason to disclose information.
+3.3 In order to protect all individuals involved in University procedures and to ensure a fair investigation, all staff and students are expected to respect the integrity of University processes and the confidentiality of information arising from them, unless there is an overriding reason to disclose information.
 This does not constitute a non-disclosure agreement.

 3.4 Staff or students who are found to have breached the confidentiality of a University process may face disciplinary action under the relevant regulations and associated procedures.